 6 – The next two stories are tied via Teri and her mother Anna and crazy father John.
 They seemed an inevitable part of the collection, gloomy as they are.
 Maybe some will see humor.
 The niece character Shannon is a reimagined representation of a girl I knew when a teenager in Sandbridge, VA.
 She lived in her aunt’s house that summer, but in real life didn’t disappear from there…she disappeared from me.

 7 – Is mercifully short.
 A shot, so to speak, at Southern Grotesque.
 I liked the name of Soso as a town.
-Visions of Soso (plus a real-life 2015 drive to Aiken on a bleak country highway) started the whole setting.
-The ruined scenery provoked in me an atmosphere of mediocrity and nihilism.
+Visions of a place like Soso (plus a real-life 2015 drive to Aiken on a bleak country highway) started the whole setting.
+The ruined scenery evoked an atmosphere of mediocrity and nihilism.

 8 – “Blue Chile” steals again from Oceanaire, using the character Beto the flight attendant.
 I appointed his sister as narrator and opposite personality type.
 It is a morality play of sorts, involving faith, situational ethics, religion, and even a bit of sibling rivalry.
-The character Eligio Carnacion was also pilfered from Oceanaire, and is mentioned again as a lawyer in the next story, “Perdido Street.”
+The lawyer /wheeler-dealer character Eligio Carnación crosses over from Oceanaire.

 9 – Some familiar names pop up in the last piece.
-It’s a vignette, a slice from an abandoned sequel to Houston Chemical.
-The story has character intersections with other stories and works.
+It’s a New Orleans vignette, a slice from an abandoned sequel to Houston Chemical.
+This story also has character intersections with other stories and novels.
 Those sort of ties matter to me in my fabulist world.
 I don’t expect others to realize the connections; at best they raise curiosity.